docs-dev/docs/stardard/readme.md

 ## Core

-Feathers core functionality that works on the client and the server
+ Core functionality that works on the client and the server

-* [Application](application.md) - The main Feathers application API
+* [Clean-Code](clean_code.md) - The main stardard progamming
-* [Services](services.md) - Service objects and their methods and Feathers specific functionality
+* [Convention](convention.md) - Service objects and their methods and Feathers specific functionality
 * [Hooks](hooks.md) - Pluggable middleware for service  methods
 * [Events](events.md) - Events sent by Feathers service methods
 * [Errors](errors.md) - A collection of error classes used throughout Feathers